Pays Briard bus network

-Pays Briard is a French bus network run by Île-de-France Mobilités.
-The network is operated by Keolis via Keolis Portes et Val de Brie since January 1, 2021.
+Pays Briard is a French bus network run by Île-de-France Mobilités, operated by Keolis through his subsidiary Keolis Portes et Val de Brie from January 1, 2021.

-It consists of 53 lines which mainly serve the west of Seine-et-Marne and to a lesser extent Val-de-Marne.
+It consists of 49 lines which mainly serve the west of Seine-et-Marne and to a lesser extent Val-de-Marne.
+The network is also completed with three night lines and two demand-responsive transports.

 History

 The establishment in 1946 of the company Les Cars Bizière in Seine-et-Marne, bought by the Transdev group in 2002 then renamed Transdev N'4 Mobilités in 2007, alone developed several bus networks in the west of the department.
 Indeed, the networks Stigo (Syndicat de transports intercommunal de Gretz-Armainvilliers et Ozoir-la-Ferrière) and Sol'R respectively served the Les Portes Briardes Entre Villes et Forêts community of communes and the Val Bréon community of communes from 2005<.
 The "Yerres - Brie Centrale" and "Arlequin" networks respectively served the center of Seine-et-Marne and to a lesser extent, Val-de-Marne.

 Several lines of these networks, partly operated by the subsidiary Transdev N'4 Mobilités, merged during the creation of the Pays Briard bus network on January 1, 2023, the date the network began operating under competitor Keolis.